U.S. Customs sides with Arista amid Cisco patent allegations

-(Reuters) - U.S. customs officials ruled that Arista Networks Inc (ANET.N) can import redesigned ethernet switches that had been banned by the International Trade Commission, reducing pressure on Arista as it battles allegations of intellectual property infringement made by rival Cisco Systems Inc (CSCO.O).
+(Reuters) - U.S. customs officials ruled that Arista Networks Inc can import redesigned ethernet switches that had been banned by the International Trade Commission, reducing pressure on Arista as it battles allegations of intellectual property infringement made by rival Cisco Systems Inc.

 The U.S. International Trade Commission had ruled earlier this year that Arista infringed three Cisco patents relating to managing and securing communications networks.
 An import ban on the Arista switches was subsequently upheld by the U.S. Trade Representative.